blab/ncov-19B/narratives/ncov-19B_resurgence.md

 This mutation is present in 501Y.V2 and 501Y.V3.
 Multiple preprints have demonstrated reduced neutralization to convalescent sera, monoclonal antibodies and sera from individuals with Moderna or Pfizer-BioNTech vaccines with this mutation ([Greaney et al](https://www.biorxiv.org/content/10.1101/2020.12.31.425021v1), [Liu et al](https://www.biorxiv.org/content/10.1101/2020.11.06.372037v1), and [Wang et al](https://www.biorxiv.org/content/10.1101/2020.12.31.425021v1)).

-R190S, a mutation present in 501Y.V3, occurs on the branch leading up to E484K.
+R190S, a mutation also present in 501Y.V3, occurs on the branch leading up to E484K.

 <!-- There is NO right-side text on this slide -->